 How is this book different from many of the presentation books out in the market?
 First, it does not come from a design perspective.
 I am not a designer.
 I have an Engineering degree and an MBA.
 No design or graphics background.
 And that’s why my perspective is so right for you.
 If you are a professional or business person who doesn’t want to have to learn design techniques or try to figure out a design oriented presentation book, you will find the straightforward, clear ideas insightful and easy to apply in your own presentations.

 Second, this book is not a technical software training manual.
 Pick up most PowerPoint books and they are hundreds of pages of technical instructions, many of them ones you probably already are familiar with.
 Not here.
 I give you best practices for creating and delivering a PowerPoint presentation, not technical instructions.
 If there are a few techniques in PowerPoint I discuss that you aren’t familiar with, you can use the tutorials I have available here to learn those skills.

 Finally, this book is practical and has many examples that show how the ideas apply to real-world presentations.
 There are examples of planning the most common types of presentations, case studies of how the techniques have been used in real presentation situations, and real-world slide examples that show how the ideas apply in the reality of today’s business world.

 If you are serious about improving your PowerPoint presentations, you will want to get this book today.
-I offer the book in downloadable PDF e-book format or the traditional printed book format.
-If you want both, I have a combo for that choice as well.
-You can buy the printed book through Amazon here if you have an existing relationship with them, or use the links below to buy either format directly from this site.
+You can buy the printed book through Amazon here (list price is $29.95, booksellers may charge less) .
 If you want to order 20 or more books for your team, click here to e-mail me and we can figure out what discount applies for your situation.